yugabyte/yugabyte-db/docs/content/preview/migrate/yb-voyager/_index.md

     weight: 100
 ---

-YugabyteDB Voyager is a powerful open-source database migration engine provided by Yugabyte.
-It accelerates cloud native adoption by removing barriers while moving applications to the public or private cloud; thereby migrating databases to YugabyteDB securely.
+YugabyteDB Voyager is a powerful open-source data migration engine that accelerates cloud native adoption by removing barriers to moving applications to the public or private cloud.
+It helps you migrate databases to YugabyteDB quickly and securely.

-The engine manages the entire lifecycle of a database migration, including cluster preparation for data import, schema-migration, and data-migration, using the [yb-voyager](https://github.com/yugabyte/yb-voyager) command line utility.
+YugabyteDB Voyager manages the entire lifecycle of a database migration, including cluster preparation for data import, schema-migration, and data-migration, using the [yb-voyager](https://github.com/yugabyte/yb-voyager) command line utility.

 ## Features